TTK4851-Realistic-Traffic/ferje-radar-processor/README.md

-ferje-ais-importer
+ferje-radar-processor
 ===

-Ferje-AIS-importer is responsible for reading one or multiple files of raw AIS data from an AWS S3 bucket, filter out irrelevant signals and locations and pass the relevant data to an AWS SQS queue.

-Storing these signals and making them available for clients are the responsibility of ferje-pathtaker.
+ferje-radar-processor is responsible for reading and parsing semi-processed radar-files, into the common format used by ferje-pathtaker, which at a later moment can be retrieved and used in simulations.

 ## Local development